Old business records cause tension in Seattle City Council District 1 debate pitting Lisa Herbold, Phillip Tavel

 Herbold registered a business called Highland Park Hooch LLC in 2013 that dissolved a little more than a year later for that reason, according to state records.
 Herbold said Friday morning that she and her husband had been looking into opening a hobby distillery but didn’t pursue it.

-In addition to Tavel’s business dissolutions, Herbold discussed a warrant for $3,500 in unpaid taxes issued against one of his businesses in 2011.
+In her email, Herbold mentioned a warrant issued against one of his businesses in 2011 for $4,500 in unpaid taxes and additional penalties.
 It was paid off four months after the warrant was issued, according to court records.

 A debate moderator also asked Tavel about the approximately $1,000 in fines he owes the city for traffic-related infractions, which he said he hasn’t yet paid but is trying to take out of collections.